kingsimba/nigit/README.rst

 The benefit this approach are:

-* Help cutting clear lines between modules.
-Each module can be compiled and tested.
+* Help cutting clear lines between components.
+Components can be compiled and tested individually.
+  This will foster stable public APIs and better modularization.
-* Each module can have difference collaborators and different permissions.
+* Each component can have different collaborators and permissions.
-  This is very important in cooperate projects.
+  This is very important in corporates in which source code permission is enforced.

 Initialization
 --------------